Table of Contents

 - Time-Consuming: Creating detailed or high-fidelity wireframes can take longer than expected.

-- Misunderstandings: Team members might confuse wireframes with final designs if not explained clearly.
+- Misunderstandings: Team members may confuse wireframes with final designs if they are not explained clearly.

-To overcome these, explain the purpose of wireframes to stakeholders, use interactive wireframes when needed, and focus on quick iterations for early stages.
+To overcome these challenges, explain the purpose of wireframes to stakeholders, use interactive wireframes when necessary, and focus on quick iterations during the early stages.

 Conclusion

-Wireframes are a vital part of software development, acting as the foundation for building user-friendly websites and apps.
+Wireframes are a vital part of software development, serving as the foundation for building user-friendly websites and mobile applications.
 By planning the layout and flow early, teams can save time, reduce mistakes, and create products that users love.
-Whether you’re sketching on paper or using tools like Figma, wireframes help turn ideas into reality.
+Whether you’re sketching on paper or using tools like Figma, wireframes help bring ideas to life.

 To succeed with wireframing: